Principal Investigator or Principal Engineer

 MBARI, Norm Steinberg, Director of Human Resources

 Job Code: Seafloor

 7700 Sandholdt Road

 We are currently receiving applications for this position, which will remain open until filled.
 MBARI offers a competitive compensation and benefits package consistent with peer positions at other non-profit and academic institutions.

-MBARI is a non-profit, private oceanographic research institute, and an equal opportunity and affirmative action employer.
+MBARI is an equal opportunity and affirmative action employer.
 MBARI considers all applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or covered veteran status in accordance with applicable federal, state, and local laws.